cabloy/zova/zova-docs/guide/essentials/ioc/store-bean.md

 }
 ```

-- Import the type of class `StoreUserInfo` from the module of `cabloy-module-front-a-demo`
+- Import the type of class `StoreUserInfo` from the module of `zova-module-a-demo`
 - Pass the identifier of the store bean to the `Use` decorator function, which in this case is `a-demo.store.userInfo`.
 The system will automatically look up or create an instance in the app bean container using the bean identifier, and then inject it into `testD`